-The Sleep Medicine Center’s multidisciplinary approach offers the patients a more individualized treatment plan that will offer the patient a better and safer outcome.
-Our trained Sleep Providers will manage sleep disorders with lifestyle changes, medical management, including the use of PAP devices and/or medication, behavior therapy or surgical management.
+The Sleep Medicine Center’s multidisciplinary approach offers the patients a more individualized treatment plan to improve a patient’s sleep.
+Our sleep experts manage sleep disorders with lifestyle changes, PAP machines, implantable devices, medication, behavior therapy or surgical management.

 Patients may be referred to specialists dealing with smoking cessation, weight loss, exercise programs and nutritional counseling.